 The use of games in the language learning classroom can be a fun way to engage your students.
 As the old saying goes: “Tell me and I’ll forget.
 Show me and I may remember.
 Involve me and I’ll understand”, and games can be a great way to bring that involvement to life!
 This blog post outlines why games are such a powerful language learning tool and shows how language educators can use them most effectively to get students even more involved in their language learning.

-Games as a language teaching approach
+Games in language classroom as a language teaching approach

 The use of games as a tool for language teaching is very well-established.
 In 1984 when Wright, Betteridge and Buckby published ‘Games for Language Learning’ the benefits were already clear and well established: